 We believe that boys who enter the residential program are unique individuals and therefore should not be placed into a rigid and structured plan that will limit their growth.
 We meet each program participant where they are in life, emotionally, physically, and spiritually, and then use that information to build specific programs based on each individual’s strengths and weaknesses.
 We designed the program to remove individuals from their comfort zones and intentionally challenge them so that they can realize their full potential.

-This program consists of 5 phases in which the order of is subject to change.
-However, each phase will be experienced upon the completion of the program.
+This program consists of 5 phases, and order varies with the individual.
+Each phase will be experienced upon the completion of the program.

 The grading system will be used as a progress-monitoring tool to show how much each individual has grown.